-A 28-year-old woman to revealed significant levels of fetal microchimerism in her affected to in tissues (13).
+A 28-year-old woman developed scleroderma five years after her first pregnancy.
+Investigation revealed significant levels of fetalmicrochimerism in her affected skin tissues (13).
 While causation could not be definitively established, the case contributed to understanding the potential role of microchimerism in autoimmune disease development.